The Quantum Disciple

 • That faithful Christians can disagree on this issue while sharing the same gospel.

-The Logic: Testing claims about God is not arrogance; it is obedience.
-We are commanded to "test them all; hold on to what is good" (1 Thessalonians 5:21–22, NIV [E]).
+The logic: Testing claims about God isn't arrogance; it's obedience.
+We're commanded to "test them all; hold on to what is good" (1 Thessalonians 5:21–22).

-Following this protocol, we will present the biblical requirements for the pastoral office—including the complementarian view on male leadership and the historic Christian position on sexual ethics—with intellectual honesty.
-We will acknowledge revisionist and egalitarian counter-arguments, but our primary task is to determine if those arguments can be compiled using the Source Code alone or if they require external philosophical patches.
+We'll lay out the Bible's requirements for the pastoral office—including the complementarian view on male leadership and the historic Christian position on sexual ethics—honestly.
+We'll note revisionist and egalitarian counter-arguments, but our main task is to see whether those arguments can be built from the Bible alone or need ideas from outside it.

-The audit of the pastoral office requires navigating several high-friction logic gates.
-We will move beyond cultural "User Interfaces" to examine the explicit qualifications in 1 Timothy 3 and Titus 1.
-These are not arbitrary choke points; they are design constraints specified in the Source Code for the protection and health of the body.
+The pastoral office raises hard questions.
+We'll go beyond culture and look at the explicit qualifications in 1 Timothy 3 and Titus 1.
+These aren't arbitrary rules; they're requirements given in the Bible for the protection and health of the church.

 "I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 For Adam was formed first, then Eve."
 (1 Timothy 2:12–13, NIV [E])